ai-orchid/ORCHID/README.md

 # ORCHID
+This repository is associated with the Oral Cancer Histology Image Datasat (ORCHID) and contains all the code files associated with the technical validation of the dataset.
 ## Running the code
 First, you must create a conda environment for the project, and install the dependencies.
 This can be done by running the following commands:
 ```